 But a command over just the technical side of things isn’t enough.
 In fact, when you hire Java programmers, make it a point to test their problem-solving skills.
 You can ask Java developers these 5 exploratory interview questions.

-This question tests the impressions the candidate has on themselves.
+This question tests the candidate's impressions of themselves.
 It’s easier to get a programmer to talk about their success than their failure.
 So you can expect an in-depth answer.

 Also, with the functionalities of the program they’ve worked on, you can test how skilled the Java developer is.